redhat-cop/containers-quickstarts/s2i-liberty/readme.md

 * any deployable artifacts in the $WORKDIR/artifacts directory
 * any [Liberty configuration files] (http://www.ibm.com/support/knowledgecenter/SSAW57_liberty/com.ibm.websphere.wlp.nd.doc/ae/cwlp_config.html) in the $WORKDIR/config directory

+As you can notice the runtimeArtifacts section mentions files by name.
+This implies that for this process to work the artifact created by the builder image have to be always the same.
+I expect improvements on this front in future releases of OpenShigt but for now this is a constraint that must be kept in mind.

 ### Create a new Application

 To demonstrate the usage of the newly created builder and runtime images, a Jee example application will be built and deployed to Liberty using the Source to Image process.